You are set! You know you want to buy rabbits. But what now?

 How do you know if you are buying the right ones or if you are paying a fair price?

-It’s easy to get excited to bring home a new animal but then end up with buyers remorse the next day.
+It’s easy to get excited to bring home a new animal that was “just the cutest thing ever” but then end up with buyer’s remorse the next day.

 Know Your Goals For The Animal AND Your Rabbitry

 There are two aspects to this.
-When you are ready to buy rabbits you need to know your goals for the animal you plan to purchase and how does it fit into your goals of the rabbitry overall.
+When you are ready to buy rabbits you need to know your goals for the animal you plan to purchase and how it fits into your goals for the rabbitry overall.

 I would love to bring home a few different breeds to play around with.
 But that would take space and feed from my goals in the rabbitry with the french lops.

-I am going to take a side road here and talk about a pet peeve I have.
 NEVER sacrifice the overall quality of the animal for one good part of the rabbit.
 Here is what I mean.
 For my breed, the skull and head shape is very important.
-If I was trying to improve on the head of my herd I would not buy a rabbit if it had a poor topline (the way the spine lines up) no matter how nice the head is.
+If I was trying to improve on the head or crown of my herd I would not buy a rabbit if had poor conformation in every other respect no matter how nice the head is.

 Be Able To Spot Irregularities